Description:

 anesthetic, and a small amount of bone and bone marrow is withdrawn through a large needle.

-dose of ibrutinib:
+ibrutinib:

-- Participant will have a physical exam.
+- You will have a physical exam.

 Length of Study:

-Participant may continue taking the study drug for up to 3 years.
-Participant will no longer
+You may continue taking the study drug for up to 3 years.
+You will no longer be able to take

-be able to take the study drug if the disease gets worse, if intolerable side effects occur,
+the study drug if the disease gets worse, if intolerable side effects occur, or if you are

-or if they are unable to follow study directions.
+unable to follow study directions.

-Patient's participation on this study will be over after about 3 years.
+Your participation on this study will be over after about 3 years.

 Follow-Up Visit:

-section 1 time a year for up to 3 years.
+1 time a year for up to 3 years.

 This is an investigational study.
 Ibrutinib is FDA-approved and commercially available for

-the treatment of mantle cell lymphoma with 1 prior therapy.
-The use of ibrutinib to treat
+the treatment of many types of cancers, including mantle cell lymphoma with 1 prior therapy.

-double hit lymphoma after an autologous stem cell transplant is considered investigational.
+The use of ibrutinib to treat double hit lymphoma after an autologous stem cell transplant is

 Up to 30 participants will be enrolled in this study.
 All will take part at MD Anderson.